Going to hospital

 When you’re discharged from hospital, Defence Health will generally settle your account directly with the hospital.

-We suggest you ask your doctor or specialist to send your account directly to Defence Health.
 If there is an amount payable by you, your doctor should have advised you of this prior to your treatment.

 For more information, check out the Going to Hospital brochure.